The Difference Between Pink Eye And A Stye

 • Their causes, however, differ.

-• In the bacterial pink eye, the conjunctiva (the thin covering of the eyeball and inner eyelids) is infected with bacteria.
+• In bacterial pink eye, the conjunctiva (the thin covering of the eyeball and inner eyelids) is infected with bacteria.

 • Viral pink eye: Viral pink eye is caused by a viral infection.
 Often, it is caused by a viral illness, such as a typical cold or an ear infection.